hw5711/Job_Solution_Web_Application/README.md

-# This is a HR web project using MEAN stack.We will use puppeteer for testing.
+# This is a JOB solution web application project using MEAN stack.We will use puppeteer for testing.
 Frontend is Angular, backend is Express which is one of the Node.js packages, database is mongodb cloud.

 -> ng start //To run the project with one terminal opened